Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s Carnaval del Sol Latin Festival

 Plazas at Carnaval del Sol

-There are usually nine or so different plazas at Carnaval del Sol on the Saturday and Sunday of the main event.
-They include the Main Plaza, VIP Plaza, Family Plaza, Kids’ Plaza, Market Plaza, Experience Plaza, Seniors Plaza, Food Plaza and Beer Plaza.
+There are around 10 different plazas at Carnaval del Sol on the Saturday and Sunday of the main event.
+They include Plaza del Sol, VIP Plaza, Family Plaza, Kids’ Plaza, Artisans Plaza, Seniors Plaza, Food Plaza, Beer Plaza, and more.

-Over the course of the weekend in 2023, over 300 artists sang, danced and entertained.
-The Big Stage was where the festival’s main performances took place.
+Over the course of the weekend expect over 100 artists to sing, dance and entertain.
+The Plaza del Sol Main Stage was where the festival’s main performances took place in 2025.
+(Note: Times and other details were subject to change.)

 Rumba Calzada at Carnaval del Sol